 - BASF's Acquisition of Johnson Polymer: Managed the worldwide antitrust clearance process for JohnsonDiversey in connection with BASF's acquisition of Johnson Polymer.
 The transaction was cleared on schedule and without remedies in 10 jurisdictions.

-- Represented Milwaukee Electric Tool Corporation and affiliated entities securing dismissal of antitrust claims alleging group boycotts and conspiracies involving industry standard setting organizations.
+- Represented Milwaukee Electric Tool Corporation and affiliated entities; received dismissal of antitrust claims alleging group boycotts and conspiracies involving industry standard setting organizations.

 - Aspex Eyewear v.
 Vision Service Plan and Marchon Eyewear: Represented Marchon in federal antitrust case.
-Defeated motion for preliminary injunction and obtained dismissal of all claims.
+Motion for preliminary injunction was denied and received dismissal of all claims.